Add, share and export schedules out to Outlook, Google and iCal with subscription/iCal/ICS calendar?

 Get the link for a Resource calendar/schedule...

-From the Account menu in the top right, choose Account Settings, then Add/Edit Groups/Resources.
+From the Account menu in the top right, choose Account Settings, then Groups and Resources.
 Click the Resource you want to share then from the Sharing tab you copy the link you need.

 Note: The older version 1 iCal links includes a hash of the password and permissions of the User that is logged in and supplying the iCal link.
 Changing the password for this User will stop any previous iCal feeds from working created by this user.